mermoldy/mysqlite/README.md

 ## Storage

-The marble storage backend is organized similarly to [InnoDB](https://dev.mysql.com/doc/refman/8.4/en/innodb-storage-engine.html).
+The mysqlite storage backend is organized similarly to [InnoDB](https://dev.mysql.com/doc/refman/8.4/en/innodb-storage-engine.html).
 Each table has its own tablespace file (`.tbd`).
 The file contains a tablespace header and a set of fixed-size pages.
 Each page has its own header and a data section that stores actual rows.
 All pages are linked via previous/next relations, so the tablespace file represents a linked list of data pages.

 ## 📌 SQLite Clone - Progress Tracker